-Fluorinated greenhouse gases (F-gases) are a group of chemicals containing fluorine.
-F-gases are powerful greenhouse gases that trap heat in the atmosphere and contribute to global warming.
+Fluorinated greenhouse gases (F gas) are a group of chemicals containing fluorine.
+These are powerful greenhouse gases that trap heat in the atmosphere and contribute to global warming.

 Ozone-depleting substances (ODS) are gases which damage the ozone layer in the upper atmosphere.
 They are being phased out, but can be found in older equipment.
 There are also a few exceptions for certain uses.

-Common uses for ODS and F-gases include refrigeration and air-conditioning equipment, aerosols, solvents, foam blowing agents, firefighting fluids and high voltage switchgear.
+Common uses for ODS and F gas include refrigeration and air-conditioning equipment, aerosols, solvents, foam blowing agents, firefighting fluids and high voltage switchgear.

-If you manufacture, supply, use, install or service equipment containing F-gases or ODS, or if you manufacture or supply F-gases, you must comply with legislation which aims to limit such releases.
+If you manufacture, supply, use, install or service equipment containing F gas or ODS, or if you manufacture or supply F gas, you must comply with legislation which aims to limit such releases.

-This guide explains what F-gases and ODS are, how different types of businesses can comply with the F-gas and ODS legislation, and how the legislation is enforced.
+This guide explains what F gas and ODS are, how to comply with the F gas and ODS legislation, and how the legislation is enforced.